britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Semantic of nonexistence proofs {#antiassertions}

 Shards, P-Shards and Zones can all be used to prove nonexistence during their validity.
-But to allow change to happen frequently and to have a dynamic system, an assertion might be created, altered, expired or revoked during the validity period of a shard, P-Shard or zone, leading to an inconsistency.
+However, real naming systems are dynamic: an assertion might be created, altered, expired or revoked during the validity period of a shard, P-Shard or zone, leading to an inconsistency.
 Thus, a section proving nonexistence only captures the state at the point in time when it was signed.
-To make sure that the content of a shard, P-Shard or zone is still accurate, a nonexistence update query {{nonexistence-update-query}} must be sent to the server having authority over that name.
+If an authoritative proof of non-existence is necessary, a query for nonexistence (see {{nonexistence-query}}) may be sent to a server identified as an authority for the name.

 ### Context in Assertions {#assertion-context}